 Recreating your herp's natural environment provides environmental enrichment that is lacking in a simple enclosure with just a few accessories in it.
-It promotes natural behavior and contributes to normal activity levels, as it encourages your reptile to interact with its environment by climbing, hiding, burrowing, or performing other activities that he would in the wild.
+It promotes natural behavior and contributes to normal activity levels, as it encourages your reptile to interact with her environment by climbing, hiding, burrowing, or performing other activities that he would in the wild.

 Housing your herp in a naturalistic environment will also encourage proper eating and sleeping habits.
 Reptiles that are housed improperly or that aren't stimulated enough by their environment will often suffer from a decreased appetite or refuse food altogether.
 Failing to provide the right accessories and lighting will alter their photoperiods, disrupting their sleep patterns.
-Setting up a naturalistic terrarium will help your reptiles will eat properly as well as follow their natural waking and sleeping cycles.
+Setting up a naturalistic terrarium will help your reptiles eat properly as well as follow their natural waking and sleeping cycles.

 Knowing What Setup to Use

 Habitat requirements are naturally going to differ between species, some only a little, some drastically.
 A herp that is native to the rainforest or other tropical area is going to have vastly different housing needs than a herp native to the desert.
-This is why it is so important for you to research your herp's needs before bringing hmim home.
+This is why it is so important for you to research your herp's needs before bringing her home.